-Prepaying
+Pre-paying

 When people enter retirement, they often switch from drawing a high salary to drawing down capital investments to finance their living expenses.
 As a result, they can find themselves in a lower tax bracket in retirement.
-People in this situation can gain by "prepaying" their expected contributions in retirement before they retire.
-As we saw above, if they want to do this, the best time to do it is as late as they can, thus bunching up as many years of prepaid giving during their final years of work as possible.
-The IRS limits deductions to DAFs to 50% of adjusted gross income for gifts of cash, but only up to 30% of AGI for gifts of noncash assets.
-This means that giving the maximum for two or three years may be necessary to fully prepay one's donations.15 raising world when charities are competing for donors by offering legacy gifts that will carry the donor's name, such as a wing of a hospital, or a museum to house the donor's art collection.
-Such large gifts will often surpass the IRS annual limit on the charitable deduction.
-Standard tax law allows the excess to be carried forward for up to five years.
-But this means delaying the full tax savings or, even worse, exceeding the deduction limits and failing to maximize tax savings.
-A DAF can solve all of these problems.
-By frontloading the DAF for several years before the big donation, the DAF will obtain the tax savings before, rather than after, the gift, and will reduce the need to carry forward excess deductions.
+People in this situation can gain by "pre-paying" their expected contributions in retirement before they retire.
+As we saw above, if they want to do this, the best time to do it is as late as they can, thus bunching up as many years of pre-paid giving during their final years of work as possible.

+The IRS limits deductions to DAFs to 50% of adjusted gross income for gifts of cash but only up to 30% of AGI for gifts of non-cash assets.
+This means that giving the maximum for two or three years may be necessary to fully pre-pay one's donations.

-Prepay or Carry Forward?
+Pre-pay or Carry Forward?

-Another reason to prepay donations would be if a donor wishes to make a single large donation in one year.
-This is common in today's fund-
+Another reason to pre-pay donations would be if a donor wishes to make a single large donation in one year.
+This is common in today's fund-raising world when charities are competing for donors by offering legacy gifts that will carry the donor's name, such as a wing of a hospital, or a museum to house the donor's massive art collection.